 The Pace Men.
 The Speed Merchants.
 The Flying Finishers.
-The wingers on a Rugby team are the out-and-out speedsters – the side's fastest players with an eye for the tryline and a killer instinct.
-Wingers not only need to be able to finish opportunities when they are provided by the team mates, but must create them when nothing else presents itself.
+The wings on a rugby team are the out-and-out speedsters – the side's fastest players with an eye for the try line and a killer instinct.
+Wingers not only need to be able to finish opportunities when they are provided by the teammates but must create them when nothing else presents itself.

-Every now and then a winger will need to kick, pass or tackle.
+Now and then a wing will need to kick, pass or tackle.
 But first and foremost they need to run.
 They need to be fast, they need to be explosive, and they need to be dynamic.
-A Winger's boots must hug their feet like a second skin, provide optimal traction for changing direction at top speed, and by as light as is humanly possible.
+A wing's boots must hug their feet like a second skin, provide optimal traction for changing direction at top speed, and by as light as is humanly possible.